Boljoon /Bol-ho-on/ noun – a fifth class municipality of Cebu

 5.)
 Seclusion Feels at Escuela Catolica

-No, you don’t get to live here in seclusion.
-It’s just the ambiance of the place looks like one, and that’s a good thing I guess.
+Nahhh, you don’t get to live here in seclusion.
+It’s just the ambiance of the place looks and feels like one, and that’s a good thing I guess.
 Escuela Catolica is part of the Nuestra Patrocinio Complex aside from the church, museum and cemetery.
 It is used to be a dormitory for children taking their first communion who were required to stay at the Escuela the night before taking the Holy Communion.
 It was used as a school for religious teachings and for a time was a primary school.
 It now serves as a meeting place for the Parish’s various religious groups and a tourist attraction too.

 6. Stay overnight at the White House in the Woods

 Boljoon accommodations are not all coastal.
 White House in the Woods is the newest rest house in town that is tucked away in a tranquil woodland of the the rural town.
 With hotel-like amenities (plus extra features), nature-filled scenery, exclusive retreat for your group, with in-house assistant and name-your-price set-up, it is truly a special budget homestay in the South like no other.

 For exclusivity and great value for money, I strongly recommend White House in the Woods to maximize your breakation.
 Take a tour HERE.

 7.)
 Take a Selfie at the Rice Terraces

 This one’s truly an eye catcher.
 Yes, this is yet another rice field terraces unbeknownst to many.
 Boljoon’s slopes claimed from nature has been cut into graduated steps that is just fertile for cultivation in the mountainous areas of Upper Becerril.
 This one reminds me of an amphitheatre which is, by the way, an instagram-worthy spot.
 And it’s totally FREE.

 8.)
 Cool-off at various natural springs (Dayhag, Kolos and Tubigan)